- Langside Campus

 - If you meet the entry requirements you will be invited for an interview

-- The interview will initially be a group interview followed by a short one-to-one in private with a lecturer, where you will be given details of the course and its content and allowed to ask any relevant questions.
+- The interview will initially be by telephone followed by a short one-to-one in the college, where you will be given details of the course and its content and allowed to ask any relevant questions

 After your interview, you will be informed of the outcome by email within 1-2 weeks.